Earth Notes: On Website Technicals (2018-11)Updated 2024-02-02.

 In an enquiry about how to properly

 link rel different page variants (desktop, mobile, AMP) together, (AMP project issue: how to put canonical for website and mobile site) John M of Google said:

 ...
 In short, you link to the AMP page from your canonical, and you link back from the AMP page to the canonical.
 So to give an example, with separate mobile pages:https://www.example.com/desktop/page.html (this is the desktop version of the page) has: <link rel="alternate" media="only screen and (max-width: 640px)" href="https://m.example.com/mobile/page.html"> <link rel="amphtml" href="https://a.example.com/amp/page.html"> <link rel="canonical" href="https://www.example.com/desktop/page.html"> https://m.example.com/mobile/page.html (this is the smartphone version of the page) has: <link rel="canonical" href="https://www.example.com/desktop/page.html"> https://a.example.com/amp/page.html (this is the AMP version of the page) has: <link rel="canonical" href="https://www.example.com/desktop/page.html">

 So the canonical page links out to all alternates, and the alternates need only link back to the canonical (ie not amongst one another).

 In the case where the AMP version of a page cannot (currently) be generated my current plan is to have it redirect (302?) to the

 m. page instead, and probably not get an

 alternate link from the desktop page.

-Note to self: I'm still aiming to keep mobile hero images <10kB to allow the entire object to be immediately launched in flight on a new connection.
-For that it has to be within the initial conjection window size (
+I am still aiming to keep mobile hero images <10kB to allow the entire object to be immediately launched in flight on a new connection.
+For that it has to be within the initial congestion window size (

 icwnd).
-Then there's no waiting for any ACKs and their (horrible on cellular) RTTs.
+Then there is no waiting for any ACKs and their (horrible on cellular/mobile connection) RTTs.